gigwell/elastica/README.md

 __Simple Search__

-The simple search use for to describe the document type and in to describe the index range the search takes place in.
+The simple search uses *for* to describe the document type and *in* to describe the index range the search takes place in.

 ```{javascript}
 var query = '{"filter": { "term": { "field": "searchValue"} } }'